 The first step to take if a home doesn’t pass inspection is to figure out why.
 It’s most likely something that can be rectified.
 Maybe the seller needs to repair something with the heating or electrical system.
 If extensive, the seller may want to raise the purchase price in order to cover needed repairs.

 But if a structure failed inspection due to serious damage, it may be best for all concerned for the homeowner to sell to a buyer who is not getting FHA financing.
 If you’re the buyer, you’ll have to continue house hunting.
 Or perhaps, you want to take a step back and repair your credit score before continuing the search, so that you can qualify for a conventional mortgage.
-This will also help you secure the best mortgage rates.
+This will also help you secure a favorable mortgage rate.

 A HUD-approved appraiser conducts an FHA inspection to make sure the property is safe, secure and sturdy enough to live in.
 The requirements are baseline safety issues, though.
 To protect your investment in a more certain capacity, you’ll want to get a separate home inspection and make the sales contract contingent on the results.
 If the home does not pass the FHA inspection, and the seller does not want to make the needed repairs, the prospective buyer should move on and continue searching for their dream home.